Wet 'n' Dirty - Tahoe Weekly

 Tahoe venues

-Sierra Tahoe Disc Golf Series announces its summer and fall events: Sierra College Pro/Am presented by Innova Champion Discs is on June 17 and 18 at Sierra College in Truckee; the 23rd annual Tahoe Pro/Am is on July 22 and 23 at Bijou Park Disc Golf in South Lake Tahoe and The Mountain Mayhem is on Aug.
+Sierra Tahoe Disc Golf Series announces its summer and fall events: Sierra College Pro/Am presented by Innova Champion Discs is June 17 and 18 at Sierra College in Truckee; the 23rd annual Tahoe Pro/Am is July 22 and 23 at Bijou Park Disc Golf in South Lake Tahoe; and The Mountain Mayhem is Aug.
 5 and 6 at Kirkwood Mountain Resort.

 This race is epic